 The exterior design continues to follow the A4 design language very closely, you would be forgiven for thinking that no changes were ever made over its predecessor.

-But Audi are the masters of design subtlety and the A4 has never looked better.
+But Audi is the master of design subtlety and the A4 has never looked better.
 Familiar yes, but now cleaner and sharper looking.

-Only when you venture into the back do you get an idea how big the A4 really is, that is to say it’s a little tight and if you are over 6ft then you might have to assume the crouch position.
+Only when you venture into the back do you get an idea of how big the A4 really is, that is to say, it’s a little tight and if you are over 6ft then you might have to assume the crouch position.

 The electronic steering is more or less as I was expecting not much feel but I really don’t mind, because the chassis feels stable and composed under load.